Key takeaways

 Do I need council approval to build a retaining wall in QLD?

-• Exceeds 1 metre in total height above ground level
+- The wall is more than 1 meter in height above ground level

 What are the retaining wall building regulations in QLD?

-• The wall must meet the requirements of all relevant overlays
+- The retaining wall meets the requirements of the relevant overlays

 Are there any exemptions to building retaining walls in QLD?